SQANT-ALGORITHM/writing/_drafts/2016-09-08-Decentralized-Software-and-the-Gun.md

 induction, backed up by depth enough to sink a life's worth of pastime.
 The first hit, in any sane market, is free or very close to it.

-And I hold out hope that amongst the addicts, the heavy users and doomed experimenters, are those who can hold the Gun and feel nothing.
+And I hold out hope that amongst the addicts, the heavy users and doomed experimenters, are those who can hold the Gun and feel nothing, or whose feelings correspond to shared reality.
 Those who, by virtue of the familiarity of long-lived experience, reflection, or stout ethical, spiritual fortitude, can hold and carry the Gun without feeling the High.
-Can expound on its [history and its intricacies][history] without a hint of [power fantasy].
+Can expound on its [history and its intricacies][history] without a hint of [power fantasy] or reinforcement of it in others.
 Can drive the Gun sober, so to speak.

 [history]: https://youtu.be/WnnrJcO1TVw